markgurarie/zgypa.github.io/resume.md

 ## Standards Based

-Being so adimate about informatics standards, i couldn't but use a standard also for the CV: i have used the EuropassCV format.
-The PDF was generated from the [europass European Union](https://europa.eu/europass/) website and it includes the CV in Europass XML format.
+In keeping with my commitment to informatics standards, i have decided to present my CV in another standard, the EuropassCV format.
+The PDF was generated from the
+[europass European Union](https://europa.eu/europass/) website and it includes the CV in Europass XML format.
 You can extract the XML with `pdfdetach`.